Mission & Goals:

 A graduate of the University of Oklahoma, Lucy Fraser focused her professional career on non-profit service.
 After twenty years with the Arts Council of Oklahoma City, she followed her personal passion to the National Multiple Sclerosis Society.
 In February 2013, the Limbs for Life Foundation recruited Fraser to lead the agency where she currently serves as Executive Director.
 Fraser, an Oklahoma native from Enid, lives in Oklahoma City with her husband Steve, a retired high school science teacher.
 They have two adult children.
 Her son-in-law is an amputee and a member of the USA Paralympic Volleyball Team.

 Shelley Dutton joined the LFL Team in March 2014 with 26 years of nonprofit experience at Muscular Dystrophy Association, Community Health Charities and Christmas Connection.
 A native of Texas and graduate of West Texas State University, she moved to Oklahoma City in 1986 with MDA and continued her focus in fundraising, public relations, special event management and marketing in the nonprofit sector.
 She also worked in the private sector during the early development of the Bricktown Entertainment District in OKC.
-She is married to Dick Dutton, who works with Oklahoma Department of Tourism & Recreation.
-They have two sons in college.
+She is married to Dick Dutton and they have two sons in college.